GlebTsereteli/Fracture/README.md

 - **Concave fracturing**.
 Support for arbitrary sprite shapes, not just convex ones.
 - **Cutting shapes**.
 Split an instance along a line instead of shattering it whole, with plans for multiple cuts.
 - **Geometry/physics separation**.
 Fetch raw Piece geometry for custom effects without creating physics bodies, opening up non-physics workflows.
 - **Caching**.
-Cache hulls and pools of pre-generated geometry, keeping things as fast as possible at runtime where it matters.
+Cache hulls and pools of pre-generated geometry, keeping things as fast as possible at runtime.
 - **Stylistic extras**.
-Piece outlines, weighted seams, and recursive re-fracturing for more control over look and behavior.
+Piece outlines, weighted seams, and recursive re-fracturing.

 See the full list on the [Upcoming Features](https://glebtsereteli.github.io/Fracture/upcoming-features) page.